chamil321/module-govsms/README.md

 # GovSms Connector

-The GovSms Connector provides the capability to send SMS using Government SMS server using it's SOAP API.
+The GovSms Connector provides the capability to send bulk SMS using Government SMS server using it's SOAP API.

 ## Compatibility
 |                     |    Version           |